- Public domain footage

 - Click the title of the asset you’d like to update.

-- On the asset page, click References.
-Keep in mind that you can only exclude segments from assets with one or more active references.
+- Note: You can only exclude segments from assets with one or more active references.

-- Click the thumbnail for the reference you’d like to update.
+- Click the row of the reference you’d like to update.

-- Input timestamps you want to exclude from the reference.
-Click Save.
+- Enter the timestamps of the segment you want to exclude from the reference.

 - To view the segment that starts and ends at the timestamps you entered, click the play icon .